 I have thought so too for a long time.
 But there is actually a huge difference between these two words.

-Difference Of Simple And Easy
+Difference Between Simple And Easy

 Easy means something that is achieved without or with only minimal effort.
 It is the opposite of difficult.